What to do with those juices…

 - Place the container in the microwave and process until it just boils.
 You can use a pan, too, I just hate washing pans.

-- Strain the liquid, using either a moistened coffee filter or a paper towel placed in a strainer.
-Moistening the filter prevents the liquid from clinging to the filter/paper towel.
+- Moisten a coffee filter/paper towel and place in a strainer.
+Moistening the filter prevents the liquid from clinging to the paper fabric.
+Pour the harvested juices through the strainer.

 Click here to learn how to make a buttery emulsion sauce from the sous jus.